-- 1. Population Estimates by Age Group

-- 2. 2018-based Local Authority Population Projections by Age Group

-- 3. 2018-2043 Local Authority Population Projections by Age Group

-- 4. Live Births and Birth Rates

-- 5. Birth Rates and Birth Rate Projections

-- 6. Deaths and Mortality Rate

-- 7. Population Change Deaths during period

-- 8. Migration

-- 9. Ethnicity
+Demography The data sets analysed can be viewed by clicking here.
+Dα Data Sets: 1.
+Population Estimates by Age Group 9.
+Ethnicity 2.
+2018-based Local Authority Population Projections by Age Group 10.
+Country of Birth 3.
+2018-2043 Local Authority Population Projections by Age Group 11.
+Main Language 4.
+Live Births and Birth Rates 12.
+Overall numbers of Welsh speakers in Cardiff 5.
+Birth Rates and Birth Rate Projections 13.
+Percentage of people aged 16+ who can speak Welsh 6.
+Deaths and Mortality Rate 14.
+Percentage of people who speak Welsh daily and can speak more than just a few words of Welsh 7.
+Population Change - Deaths during period 15.
+Welsh Language Education in Cardiff 8.
+Migration 16.
+Number of people who consider themselves non-Welsh